How to Run Cron Jobs Every 5 Minutes, 10 Minutes, or 15 Minutes

 What Is a Cron Job?

 Simply put, a cron job is a task that is executed automatically at a certain specified interval.
-Theoretically, you could schedule a cron job to run every minute, every week, every month, or every year — it's truly up to you and your specific needs.
+Theoretically, you could schedule a cron every 5 minutes, every week, every month, or every year — it's truly up to you and your specific needs how you use the scheduler.
+The cron jobs are driven by a crontab (cron table) file, a configuration file that specifies shell scripts to run periodically in your cron schedule.
 While there's no one designated use for a cron job, they're especially useful when it comes to sending emails, backing up data and databases, checking for available disc space, updating security patches to make sure they're always up to date, and any other task that relates to system maintenance or administrative duties.

 What Is a Crontab?